Department of Agriculture

 - Coverage Levels and Premium Subsidies

-The premium subsidy percentages and available coverage levels, if electing basic units, are shown below.
-Your share of the premium will be 100 percent minus the subsidy amount
+The premium subsidy percentages and available coverage levels, if electing basic units, are shown in the table.
+Your share of the premium will be 100 percent minus the subsidy amount.

 Catastrophic Risk Protection (CAT) coverage is fixed at 50 percent of your average yield and 55 percent of the price election.
 The cost for CAT coverage is an administrative fee of $655, per crop per county.